Groundhog Poop: Identification, Risks, and Management

 Identifying Groundhog Droppings

-- Color: Fresh droppings are dark brown or black, fading to grayish brown as they age.
+• Color: New droppings appear grayish brown, changing from dark brown, or black to grayish brown as they age.

-These traits can help distinguish groundhog droppings from those of other animals.
-For instance, mouse droppings are much smaller, rat droppings are larger and more pointed at one end, and squirrel droppings are usually smaller and more varied in shape.
+These characteristics facilitate the differentiation of groundhog excrements from those of other animals.
+By way of example, mouse droppings are relatively smaller, rat excreta are larger and more pointed on one side, while squirrel poop is more irregular and smaller in size in comparison.

 Behavioral Patterns Related to Defecation